On this page

 How often (in milliseconds) to flush logs to Statsig.

-An implementor of OverrideAdapter, used to alter evaluations before its returned to the caller of a check api (checkGate/getExperiment etc).
+An implementor of OverrideAdapter that alters evaluations before returning them to the caller of a check api (checkGate/getExperiment etc).

 Manual logging is error-prone and can often introduce issues like uneven exposures, which compromise experiment results.